youngjaeoh/Brain-Engraver/README.md

 # Brain-Engraver:
 NUGU AI speaker helps you to memorize vocabularies Based on Forgetting Curve. \
-This project is for the AI / SE in HYU.
+This project is for the AI / SE of HYU.

 ## Contributors
 + Young Jae OH